mugithi/google-terraform-pytorch-tpu/README.md

 3. Creates a GCE Managed Instance Group (MIG) based on size of Cloud TPU pod
 3. Allows user to specify a script that is used to customize the image in the instance group
 4. Create a shared persistent disk (PD) that is used to host the dataset used for training
+5. Allows the user to specificy a script to prepare the data before loading it to the shared persistant disk

 # Build Commands